yurtemre7/mouse-battery/readme.md

 Get the output of the script and open an issue with the output and your mouse model.
 Give extra detail, e.g. if you have multiple mice connected, your connection mode etc.

+## Uninstall guide
+Sorry to see you go :(
+1. Delete the `mouse-battery` folder
+2. Delete the `start_mouse.bat` file in your startup folder (C:\ProgramData\Microsoft\Windows\Start Menu\Programs\Startup)
+3. Delete the python libraries installed via pip:
+   - `pip uninstall rivalcfg`
+   - `pip uninstall pystray`
+4. Uninstall Python 3 if you don't need it anymore

 ### Thanks to